gexijin/datamap/README.md

 **Can I use DataMap offline?**
 Yes, once loaded in your browser, DataMap can operate without an internet connection.

+**Limitations?**
+Slower in the browser when clustering 5000 rows or columns.
+Can take up to 2 minutes.

 ## How to Cite